The Ecommerce Content Marketing Strategy that Builds Industry Leaders

 1. Focusing Too Heavily on On-Page SEO

-We see many emerging ecommerce brands invest in on-page SEO (initiatives like optimizing title tags, URL structures, header tags, etc.).
+We see many emerging ecommerce brands invest heavily in on-page SEO (initiatives like optimizing title tags, URL structures, header tags, etc.).

 Investing heavily in on-page SEO for a brand new website is the equivalent of sitting in your car with an empty tank of gas while you plan out the whole route for your cross-country road trip.